kushwahvikram15/Git-Intro/README.md

-# Git-Intro
+# `**Git-Intro**`

-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+**Git** is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.

 # Web Scraping

-Web scraping, also known as web data extraction, is the process of retrieving or “scraping” data from a website.
+**Web scraping**, also known as web data extraction, is the process of retrieving or “scraping” data from a website.
 Unlike the mundane, mind-numbing process of manually extracting data, web scraping uses intelligent automation to retrieve hundreds, millions, or even billions of data points from the internet’s seemingly endless frontier.

 ## What is web scraping used for?